Secrets of Top Private Eyes

 |

-"What premarital work can be for anyone is a basic background
+"What premarital work can be for anyone is a basic

-investigation.
+background investigation.
 Is this person truly divorced or widowed, as they say

 they are?
-That's probate records, that's civil court records:
+That's probate records, that's civil court records: divorces.
+Is this

-divorces.
-Is this person from where they say they're from?
-Have
+person from where they say they're from?
+Have they spent their life there?
+Call

-property there?
+up county records.
+Do they own property there?
 It's public records.
-Is this person really in this
+Is this

-business?
-Is he or she really a CPA?" - Linnea Sinclair, Private Investigator -
+person really in this business?
+Is he or she really a CPA?" - Linnea Sinclair,

 Also: